 The first report focused on the establishment of the group and six mitigation strategies the Study Group identified as viable and that could be implemented immediately or before the summer of 2024.
-The content from the first report is included herein with edits and updates.
-This second report includes mitigation strategies adopted in Q4 of 2023 as well as mitigation strategies the Study Group has considered but not adopted.
-Notable updates include:
+This second report focused on mitigation strategies adopted in Q4 of 2023 as well as mitigation strategies the Study Group has considered but not adopted.
+The content from the first and second reports are included herein with edits and updates.
+Notable updates (all updates to previous information indicated in blue) include: